-The Zen-O™ Portable Concentrator (POC) gives you the independence to go where you want without worry.
+Traveling with a Portable Oxygen Concentrator (POC) gives you the independence to go where you want without worry.
 You can take the POC on an airplane, cruise, train, bus or car.
 We highly recommend that you bring a copy of your current oxygen prescription as well as the Quick Start User Guide, Troubleshooting Guide, and User’s Manual with you for any travel event.
-It also is a good idea to bring the pulse oximeter that was provided to you while traveling to monitor your oxygen levels.
-Here are important and helpful tips for traveling with the Zen-O™ POC:
+Here are important and helpful tips for traveling with a POC:

 Traveling by Air: